swaggiesf5/vaccine-booking-system/README.md

 # vaccine-booking-system
-based application developed using Java with Singleton Framework in Netbeans IDE
+based application developed using Java with Netbeans IDE